crescent-network/crescent/docs/cli/liquidity.md

 Deposit coins to a liquidity pool.

 Deposit uses a batch execution methodology.
 Deposit requests are accumulated in a batch for a pre-defined period (default is 1 block) and they are executed at the end of the batch.
-A minimum deposit amount is 1000000stake.
+A minimum deposit amount is 1000000 for each denomination.

 Note that in an order book system, a pool is considered as an orderer.
 A liquidity in the pool places orders conservatively.
-What that means it that it places buy orders lower than the pool price and places sell order higher than the pool price.
+What that means is that it places buy orders lower than the pool price and places sell orders higher than the pool price.

+Usage

 ```bash
 deposit [pool-id] [deposit-coins]